 Rule 0: Make Space

-We find the dining table is the best place for homework, so I try to remove anything from the table that’ll distract us from the homework.
-At the same time I try to make enough space for him to spread out any materials he needs.
+For us, the dining table is the best place for homework, so I try to remove anything from the table that’ll distract us from the homework.
+At the same time, I try to make enough space for him to spread out any materials he needs.
 It helps that we keep a “homework pack” full of stationary and paper for rough notes etc. in the dining room cupboard.

 As well as eliminating environmental distractions, I try to help Jonathan eliminate internal distractions.
 He doesn’t work well if he’s restless or tired or hungry or thirsty or busting for the toilet, so I try to address these things by choosing a suitable time for him to do his work and ensuring that his physical needs are met.